Engloba-Tech/Engloba.LetsEncrypt.HttpChallenge/README.md

 # Engloba Let's Encrypt HttpChallenge
 \
 \
-This middleware maps an endpoint in our asp.net application for resolving the HttpChallenge required to set up an SSL Certificate in our host.
+This middleware maps an endpoint in our asp.net application for resolving the HttpChallenge required to set up an SSL Certificate in your asp.net application host.
 [Let's Encrypt Challenge Types](https://letsencrypt.org/es/docs/challenge-types/)